The Bullet Train: Home media

+Toei Video released the film on DVD on 21 June 2002.
+On 9 December 2005, Toei released a special two-disc "Overseas Edition" (海外版, Kaigai Han) DVD featuring the French and English versions.
+The film was released on Blu-ray on 25 October 2017.

 The U.S. version of The Bullet Train was bundled with Golgo 13: Assignment Kowloon and Executioner in the Kill Chiba Collection Region 1 DVD set by Crash Cinema on 18 May 2004.
 On 20 November 2007, BCI Eclipse released both the original Japanese and English versions of the film in their Sonny Chiba Collection DVD set, which also includes Golgo 13: Assignment Kowloon, Dragon Princess, The Bodyguard, Karate Warriors, and Sister Street Fighter.
 The original Japanese version was released on Blu-ray by Twilight Time on 13 December 2016, with a limited run of 3,000 units.
+In November 2023, Discotek Media released a 2K restoration of the film, along with the English version reconstructed from the 2K remaster, on Blu-ray in North America.

 In the UK, the English dub of the film was bundled with Golgo 13: Assignment Kowloon and G.I.
 Samurai in The Sonny Chiba Collection Vol. 2 Region 2 DVD set by Optimum Home Releasing.

-Toei Video released the film on DVD on 21 June 2002.
-On 9 December 2005, Toei released a special two-disc "Overseas Edition" (海外版, Kaigai Han) DVD featuring the French and English versions.
-The film was released on Blu-ray on 25 October 2017.
+Eureka Entertainment released the film on Blu-ray on 24 April 2023.

 Legacy

 Novelization

-A novelization of the film was written by Joseph Rance and Arei Kato, and released in 1980.
+A novelization of the film was written by Trevor Hoyle (under his pseudonym Joseph Rance) and Arei Kato, and released in 1980.

+Sequel

+A sequel of The Bullet Train was released on 23 April 2025, on Netflix, directed by Shinji Higuchi and starring Tsuyoshi Kusanagi.
+The sequel is set on the Hayabusa service with full cooperation from JR East unlike its predecessor.

 Similar films

 The Burning Train is a 1980 Indian film with a similar premise.

 The 1994 American action film Speed was inspired by both Runaway Train and The Bullet Train.
 Screenwriter Graham Yost was told by his father, Canadian television host Elwy Yost, about a 1985 film called Runaway Train starring Jon Voight, about a train that speeds out of control.
 Elwy mistakenly believed that the train's situation was due to a bomb on board.
 Such a theme had in fact been used in The Bullet Train.
 After seeing the Voight film, Graham decided that it would have been better if there had been a bomb on board a bus with the bus being forced to travel at 20 mph to prevent an actual explosion.
 A friend suggested that this be increased to 50 mph.

-Tezz is a 2012 Indian film with many elements from this film.
+Tezz (2012) is an unofficial Indian adaptation with many elements from this film.

+Bullet Train Down is a 2022 mockbuster from The Asylum that is similar to The Bullet Train.